Mean-Field Limit Derivation of a Monokinetic Spray Model with Gyroscopic Effects: Introduction

-Rosenzweig proved in \cite{Rosenzweig} the mean-field convergence of point vortices without assuming lipschitz regularity for the limit velocity field, using the same energy as in \cite{Serfaty} with refined estimates.
-Remark that it ensures that the point vortices converges to any Yudovich solutions of the Euler equation (see \cite{Yudovich}).
+Rosenzweig proved in \cite{Rosenzweig} the mean-field convergence of the point vortex system without assuming Lipschitz regularity of the limit velocity field, using the same energy as in \cite{Serfaty} with refined estimates.
+Remark that it ensures that the point vortex system converges to any Yudovich solutions of the Euler equations (see \cite{Yudovich}).
 This result was extended later for higher dimensional systems ($d \geq 3$) in \cite{Rosenzweig4} by the same author.